• Skip to primary navigation

 What is Putong Bigas?

-Putong Bigas (Steamed Rice Cake), also known as putong puti or rice puto, is one of the popular Filipino delicacies and a famous snack food of Bicolanos that is made mainly of rice flour or ground rice.
+Putong Bigas (Steamed Rice Cake), also known as putong puti or rice puto, is one of the popular Filipino kakanin or delicacies and a famous snack food of Bicolanos that is made mainly of rice flour or ground rice.

 Traditionally, it is made from rice grains soaked in water overnight then ground with stone mills into a smooth rice batter called galapong.
 The fermented rice batter is then steamed in a banana-lined bamboo platters or banana leaf liners.